Introduction to Rampart

 Modules are searched for in the following order:

-2. In process.scriptPath.
+3. In process.scriptPath.

-3. In the modules/ subdirectory of process.scriptPath.
+4. In the directory or modules/ or lib/rampart_modules/ subdirectory of process.scriptPath.

-11. In the lib/rampart_modules subdirectory of process.installPath.
+7. In process.modulesPath, i.e. the modules or /lib/rampart_modules/ subdirectory of process.installPath.

 Extra JavaScript Functionality